 Green: Growth, hopefulness, calm, and peacefulness.
 Green represents environmental friendliness to spenders.

-Black: Solid, sophistication, and secure.
+Black: Solid, sophisticated, and secure.
 Black represents exclusiveness, sophistication, and royalty to spenders.

 The Material Palette is a great resource that you can use for free to create the perfect color palette for your website.
 Its main purpose is for phone app designs, but the same principles can be used for website color schemes as well.
 Simply select the colors you want to use and Material Palette will generate some options that you might like.